pgod/ElectronicsStore/README.md

 # ElectronicsStore

-Basic and neat webstore, created with Spring MVC with all configuration created in Java config classes.
+Simple and neat webstore, created with Spring MVC with all configuration created in Java config classes.

 Technologies used:
 - Spring 4